kodo-yousif/ip-anchor/readMe.md

 If you encounter any issues while using Ip-Anchor, please ensure that:

 - You have the necessary permissions to modify system files.
-- Your Node.js and npm/yarn versions are up to date.
+- Your Node.js and npm versions are up to date.
 - You have correctly entered the IP address and domain name.

 ## Contributing